 - 1/2 cup fresh or frozen peas

-- Add your first bit of warmed stock to the pot so that the rice is just covered.
+- Add 1 cup of hot stock to the pot so that the rice is just covered.
+Stir.

-- Repeat.
-Intermittently, try a grain of rice and if it is still hard and a bit chalky, it is not ready.
-The grains of rice should be individual, but also part of the whole dish, meaning you should have some stock left so that it makes it’s own sauce.
+- Continue to simmer, stir and add stock.
+Once half of the stock has been absorbed, test a grain of rice.
+If it is still hard and a bit chalky, add more stock and simmer.
+Test intermittently until the grains of rice are uniformly tender, yet not overly soft.
+They should be individual, but also part of the whole dish, meaning you should have some stock left so that it makes it’s own sauce.

 - Before your last stock addition, add the frozen peas.

-- Add truffle powder (or shave fresh truffles over the plate!) and top with more cheese.
+- Add truffle powder, a drizzle of truffle oil, or shave fresh truffles over the plate (if using).
+Serve with more cheese.

 Nutritional calculation was provided by Nutritionix and is an estimation only.
 For special diets or medical issues please use your preferred calculator.